prasanna26/Hadoop_Custom_Input_Format/README.md

 You can specify one of the following three argumnets:

-1)  Argumnet : normal  -> This runs problem 2 of the assignment, which accepts the directory of uncompressed zip files.
+1)  Argumnet : normal  -> This runs program 2, which accepts the directory of uncompressed zip files.
-2) Argumnet : zip -> This runs problem 3 of the assignment , which accepts the zip file.
+2) Argumnet : zip -> This runs problem 3, which accepts the zip file.
-3) Argumnet : json -> This runs problem 4 of the assignmnet, which accpets a json file
+3) Argumnet : json -> This runs problem 4, which accpets a json file

 eg: